Lolabird/everforest-ant-dark-trilium-theme/README.md

     * OG_EFAD if you use the original Trilium Notes
     * Next_EFAD if you use TriliumNext

-* In your trilium instance right click a note you want to import the theme into
+* In your Trilium instance right click a note you want to import the theme into
 * Select "Import into note" in the context menu
 * Uncheck "Safe import" and upload the zip file you just downloaded
 * Click on the Trilium logo in the upper left corner and select Options -> Appearance